 - 1. The MCO is subject to and must meet all requirements in Tex.
 Gov't Code §§ 531.113, 531.1131, and 533.012 and 1 Tex.
 Admin.
 Code pt.
 15, ch.
 353, subch F, ch.
 370, subch.
 F as well as all laws specified in the Contract. - 2.
-The MCO must submit a written Fraud, Waste, and Abuse compliance plan to HHSC OIG for approval each year per 1 Texas Admn.
-Code § 353.502.
-The plan must be submitted 90 Days prior to the start of the State Fiscal Year.
-See Section 2.5.3.7 of this Exhibit B, SOW, for requirements regarding timeframes for submitting the original plan.

-- 3. The MCO must require all employees who process Medicaid claims, including Subcontractors, to attend annual training as provided by HHSC in accordance with Tex.
-Gov't Code § 531.105. - 4.
-The MCO must perform pre-payment review for identified providers as directed by HHSC OIG. - 5.
+The MCO must require all employees who process Medicaid claims, including Subcontractors, to attend annual training as provided by HHSC in accordance with Tex.
+Gov't Code § 531.105. - 3.
+The MCO must perform pre-payment review for identified providers as directed by HHSC OIG. - 4.
 When requested by the HHSC OIG, the MCO will be required to provide employees to participate in administrative proceedings pursued by the HHSC OIG.
 Such employees must be knowledgeable about the subject matter on which they are called to testify and must be available for preparatory activities and for formal testimony.
-The MCO must provide the employees at no cost to the State and the HHSC OIG. - 6.
-For the purposes of nursing facility and Hospital Utilization Reviews, Section 2.6.29.4 of this Exhibit B, SOW, also applies to HHSC requests. - 7.
-With regard to NEMT Services, when monitoring Fraud, Waste, and Abuse, the MCO must consider whether appropriate documentation supports use of: - a. other demand response transportation services in areas where public transportation services are an available option; and - b. transportation to obtain care outside of the Member's Service Area. - 8.
-Failure to comply with any requirement of Section 2.6.27 of this Exhibit B, SOW, may subject the MCO to liquidated damages and/or administrative enforcement pursuant to 1 Tex.
+The MCO must provide the employees at no cost to the State and the HHSC OIG.

+- 5. For the purposes of nursing facility and Hospital Utilization Reviews, Section 2.6.29.4 of this Exhibit H, SOW, also applies to HHSC requests. - 6.
+Failure to comply with any requirement of Section 2.6.29 of this Exhibit H, SOW, may subject the MCO to liquidated damages and/or administrative enforcement pursuant to 1 Tex.
 Admin.
 Code pt.
 15, ch.
 371, subch.
 G, in addition to any other legal remedy available by law to HHSC or HHSC OIG.